norael-zein/bioinf/README.md

 ----Overview----

-**"Are you interested in visulizing all three CDRs in one graph?
+**"Are you interested in visualizing all three CDRs in one graph?
 Answer Yes or No: "**

 The script provides the option to visualize the length distribution of all three complementarity-determining regions (CDRs) of the sequences in a single graph.
 By answering "Yes" to the question, the script will generate a graph that provides an overview of the CDR lengths and allows for comparisons and observations of variations and conservations in the length distribution among the CDRs.